Previously, we've seen the tokens <

 };

-But we can also use this type name anywhere a type is normally expected.
-This could be the return and parameter types of functions, for example.
-The following shows an alternative implementation of pair
+typename as the return and parameter types of class functions, for example.
+The following shows an alternative implementation of Pair

 template <typename T>